mieksleb/Weez/README.md

 ### WeezScraper
 WeezScraper is the object responsible for scraping a players stats for their most recent session.
 This class is a subclass of the driver.Chrome object from the Selenium library.
-The first two parameters required when the class is instantiated is the players' username, and the gaming platform the player belongs to.
+The first two parameters required when the class is instantiated are the players' username, and the gaming platform the player belongs to.
 For now only PlayStation and Activision is supported.
+Acceptable strings for the `platform` parameter are `PS` and `activision`.

 ```python
 rumee = WeezScraper('RumeeAhmed', 'PS')